gearz-lab/hypersonic/readme.md

 Contributing
 ---

 There's still no guideline for contributing but we'd love to have you.
-Please e-mail me at andrerpena@gmail.com for details.
+Please e-mail me at andrerpena@gmail.com if you want to get onboard.
+We can even schedule a Skype session.